Where Your AP Process Is Leaking Money and How to Find It in a Week

 Without a matching process, these inconsistencies slip through.
 You pay for things you didn't order.
 You pay incorrect quantities.
 You miss price overages.

-A three-way match is the standard: Purchase Order (what you ordered) → Receipt (what arrived) → Invoice (what the vendor bills).
+A three-way match is the standard: Purchase Order (what you ordered), Receipt (what arrived), and Invoice (what the vendor bills).
 Before you pay, these three documents should align on quantity, price, and description.
 If they don't, the invoice gets held until discrepancies are resolved.

 How to Find Your Leaks in a Week

-Day 1-2: Pull your last three months of AP reports and your check register.
-Look for duplicate invoice numbers, same vendor paid twice in one week, or unusually high amounts for routine expenses.
+Days 1 and 2: Pull your last three months of AP reports and your check register.
+Look for duplicate invoice numbers, the same vendor paid twice in one week, or unusually high amounts for routine expenses.

 Day 5: Review your check-run frequency.
 Count how many times per week you're running checks and how many individual checks you're processing.
 Calculate what a consolidated schedule would save you.